vertyll/project-a-microservices/README.md

 - **Open/Closed Principle**: Classes are open for extension but closed for modification
 - **Liskov Substitution Principle**: Subtypes are substitutable for their base types
 - **Interface Segregation Principle**: Specific interfaces rather than general ones
-- **Dependency Inversion Principle**: Depends on abstractions, not concretions
+- **Dependency Inversion Principle**: Depends on abstractions (ports), not concretions (adapters)

+The hexagonal architecture naturally enforces these principles by:
+- Isolating business logic from external concerns
+- Using dependency inversion through ports and adapters
+- Maintaining clear boundaries between layers

 ### Choreography Pattern for Service Coordination